ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 {{draft-davidson-pp-protocol}}, the redemption phase is a symmetric protocol.
 This means that the Issuer is the same Server that ultimately processes token redemptions from Clients.
-However, plausible extensions to the protocol specification may allow public verification of redemption tokens.
+However, plausible extensions to the protocol specification may allow forwarding or public verification of redemption tokens.
 We highlight possible Client and Server configurations in {{running-modes}}.

 The Server must be available at a specified address (uniquely identified by some global identifier).